antrea-io/antrea/docs/network-flow-visibility.md

 per second), cumulative byte count, cumulative packet count etc. Pod-To-Service flow visibility is supported only [when Antrea Proxy enabled](feature-gates.md).

-Kubernetes information such as Node name, Pod name, Pod Namespace, Service name etc. is added to the flow records.
+Kubernetes information such as Node name, Pod name, Pod Namespace, Service name, NetworkPolicy name and NetworkPolicy Namespace, is added to the flow records.
 For flow records that are exported from any given Antrea Agent, we only provide the information of Kubernetes entities that are local to the Antrea Agent.
 In the future, we plan to extend this feature to provide information about remote Kubernetes entities such as remote Node name, remote Pod name etc.

-Please note that in the case of inter-Node flows, we are exporting only one copy of the flow record from the source Node, where the flow is originated from, and ignore the flow record from the destination Node, where the destination Pod resides.
-In the future, this behavior will be changed when the support for Network Policy is added as both hosts may apply different Network Policies and Rules.
+Please note that in the case of inter-Node flows, we are exporting only one copy of the flow record from the source Node, where the flow originates from, and ignore the flow record from the destination Node, where the destination Pod resides.
+Due to this we miss key information such as destination Pod info, ingress NetworkPolicy info, stats from the destination Node, etc. In the future, this behavior will be changed when we add support for correlating the different flow records (from source and destination Nodes) that belong to the same flow.

 #### Connection Metrics